pnp/List-Formatting/view-samples/profile-card/README.md

 # User Profile Card

 ## Summary
-This is simple user profile card built to provide a tile view with contact buttons.
+This is a simple user profile card built to provide a tile view with contact buttons.
 A default image is shown if a picture is not provided.

 ![Screenshot](./assets/profile-card.png)